Three Ages: Reception

 In his October 1923 Life magazine review, Robert E. Sherwood wrote, "Although one has considerable difficulty in following the weird meanderings of Buster's plot (if any), one has no trouble whatsoever in greeting his antics with a hearty laugh.
 Of the three ages, the cave-man part is easily the most comic."

 The December 1923 issue of Photoplay said of the film, "It has its good spots, but is below Buster's standard."

-More recently, Dennis Schwartz felt that "Though overloaded with too much of a narrative for a Keaton comedy, some flashes of the Keaton genius."
+More recently, Dennis Schwartz felt that "Though overloaded with too much of a narrative for a Keaton comedy, some flashes of the Keaton genius occurs [sic]."

 Preservation status

 A caption at the beginning of the Rohauer Collection print of the film states that when the film's negative was rediscovered in 1954, it was so badly decomposed as to be considered unsalvageable.
 Subsequent restoration work preserved the film for posterity, although a good deal of damage is still evident.